MikeHopcroft/Einstein/documentation/test.md

 # Einstein Shell Tutorial

-Einstein provides an interactive shell for trying out concepts in a self-contained, simulated cloud environement that runs on the local machine.
+Einstein provides an interactive `Shell` for trying out concepts in a self-contained, simulated cloud environement that runs on the local machine.
 This tutorial introduces the `Shell` and then uses it to walk through the following concepts

 * Deploying the `Einstein Service`
 * Uploading a `Benchmark`